 Similar to Maple, Clearpool is providing offchain lending based on onchain assets for financiers.
 The emphasis on institutions and short-term capital confirms as much.

 Centrifuge describes itself as a network that provides access to fast, cheap capital for small businesses, claiming they allow anyone to launch an onchain credit fund creating collateral-backed pools of loans.

 Centrifuge’s explicit aim per their docs is “to bring down the cost of capital for SMEs and provide DeFi investors with a stable source of yield uncorrelated from volatile crypto assets”.
 Continued: “Asset pools are fully collateralized, liquidity providers have legal recourse, and the protocol is asset-class agnostic with pools for assets spanning mortgages, invoices, microlending and consumer finance.”

 Helping small businesses and lending for real-world activity like mortgages and invoices?
 This market very much speaks to true borrowing!
 I’m encouraged to see the activity Centrifuge and Goldfinch are trying to facilitate.

 The more DeFi builds to cater to real economic investment, the quicker we’ll find our yield curve.
 Keep tracking this space and reach out if you come across any cool projects along these lines.

 Follow at @BackTheBunny

-Check out another one of our popular posts --> Predicting Recessions: What Yield Curves Tell Us About the Future Demand for Money
+Check out another popular posts --> Predicting Recessions: What Yield Curves Tell Us About the Future Demand for Money